← All Neighbourhood Guides

 • Large lots: typical 50 to 65+ foot frontages with meaningful outdoor space

-• Mature tree canopy: 50-year-old plantings create lush, shaded streetscapes
+• Mature tree canopy: decades-old plantings create lush, shaded streetscapes

-• Centennial Park nearby: large multi-use park with pool, athletics oval, and toboggan hill in winter
+• Centennial Park nearby: large multi-use park with sports fields, a pool, and a designated toboggan hill in winter

 • Etobicoke Creek trail: off-road walking and cycling on the western edge

-• TDSB schools (Millwood Junior School, Bloordale Middle, Silverthorn CI) serve the neighbourhood
+• TDSB schools (Millwood Junior School, Bloordale Middle School, Silverthorn CI) commonly serve portions of Markland Wood, depending on the property address

-• Highway 427 access: Pearson Airport 15 to 20 minutes for frequent travellers
+• Highway 427 access: Pearson Airport roughly 15 to 25 minutes for frequent travellers

 Cons